netzpirat/haml-coffee/README.md

 <a name="custom-helper-function-compiler-options" />
 ### Custom helper function options

-Haml Coffee provides a bunch of helper functions for HTML escaping, value cleaning, whitespace preservation that must be available at render time.
+Haml Coffee provides helper functions for HTML escaping, value cleaning and whitespace preservation, which must be available at render time.
 By default every generated template function is self-contained and includes all of the helper functions.

-However you can change the reference to each helper function by providing the appropriate compiler option, and there are good reasons to do so:
+However you can change the reference to each helper function by providing the appropriate compiler option and there are good reasons to do so:

 * You want to reduce the template size and provide all the helpers from a central place.